edeforas/BeeDNN/README.md

-# test_DNN
+# BeeDNN

-Test_DNN is a small set of functions to play/learn with DNN algorithms.
+BeeDNN is a library to play/learn with DNN algorithms.

 The goal is to have a minimal, clear and concise samples and API so everybody can contribute and play with DNN.
 No dependencies needed, every algorithm rewritten.

-Implemented:
+There is also a simple GUI application for snappy tests.

+Implemented so far:
+- dense layer, with or without bias
-- dense layer
+- dropout layer
-- mini batch learn
+- mini batch learn, sgd learn
+- momentum, nesterov, adam , adagrad, rmsprop
-- momentum
+- train or fit
-- several activation functions
+- lot of activation functions
-- early abort

-in src/ folder, a C++ implementation, with console test and in Qt.

-Later, for industrial applications, TensorFlow, Caffe or tiny-dnn are good choices.
+- layers can be in any orders
+- tiny-dnn abstraction (optional), so you can compare both library
+- eigen (optional) use or internal matrix library
+- all in C++

+The GUI app use QT, will have binaries soon